Avvrik/Umbilical/source/index.html.md

 # Getting Started

-To start your own node, you will need to register with Umbiblical and start a project.
+To start your own node, you will need to register with Umbilical and start a project.
 Then, you will choose a network which you wish to connect to and make calls to it from a respective API that you can find in this documentation.

 # Ethereum API